 As part of the 2021-22 Federal Budget, the Temporary Full Expensing Scheme was extended for another year, which means that it extended to assets first used or installed for taxable purposes between 6 October and 30 June 2023.

-Likewise, business owners could deduct the full cost of improvements to these assets or their existing eligible depreciating assets made during this period.
+Likewise, business owners could deduct the full cost of improvements to these assets or their existing depreciating assets made during this period.

-And unlike with the instant asset write-off incentive, a business owner could choose to ‘opt-out’ of Temporary Full Expensing for an income year on an asset-by-asset basis and claim a deduction using other depreciation rules.
+Unlike with the instant asset write-off incentive, a business owner could choose to ‘opt-out’ of Temporary Full Expensing for an income year on an asset-by-asset basis and claim a deduction using other depreciation rules.

 What are the Criteria for Eligible Businesses?